About It TakeS Guts

 Kobe had challenges with the cecostomy.
 His Ulcerative Colitis was often flared which made flushing his cecostomy terribly painful and not always productive.
 For months we had to give him the drug Versed to cause drowsiness, relieve his anxiety, and prevent any memory of the flush because it was so painful for him.

-During an emergency dis-impaction few days before Kobe’s 8th birthday his surgeon discovered that his colon was severely damaged, and was not allowing waste through.
+During an emergency dis-impaction few days before Kobe’s 8th birthday we learned that his colon was not allowing waste through.
 We had no choice but to schedule surgery right away.
 The day before his 8th birthday, Kobe had a foot of his colon removed.
-Recovery was slow and there were many complications, after a month in the hospital Kobe was finally able to finish recovering at home.
+Recovery was slow and there were many complications, Kobe spent over a month in ICU.

 His doctors sent a portion of the colon that was removed and a biopsy of Kobe’s bowel out for testing.
 The results came back showing that his bowel shares the same congenital defects that plagued his colon.
-The question has become not ‘if’ but ‘how’ the disease in his bowel will progress?
-How much do we need to worry?
+We also learned that his enteric nervous system was irreparably damaged.
+This explained why things were not getting better.

 It took Kobe months to recover from the sub-total colectomy.
-Eventually he began feeling better and had a few good months though we spent quite a bit of time in the out-patient clinic for Remicade infusions, steroid pulses, labs, dis-impactions, endoscopies, colonoscopies, and biopsies and had quite a few admissions for pain.
+Eventually he began feeling better and had a few good months, though we spent quite a bit of time in the out-patient clinic for Remicade infusions, steroid pulses, labs, fluids, dis-impactions, endoscopies, colonoscopies, and biopsies.
+During this time Kobe had quite a few admissions for pain.

 The ileostomy solved Kobe’s motility issues; however, he had quite a few issues with prolapsing, when the muscles holding the stoma weaken and allow the bowel to telescope out, increasing the length of the stoma.
 It came to the point that his stoma was constantly prolapsed resulting in the need for 2 stoma revision surgeries.